 But still it is a very good predictor of the overall design.
 That means, amplifiers with high SINAD at that specific point mean low noise floor and low distortion up to a very representative power into a very representative load.

 The other one, max power, is also a good predictor of how it handles complex loads.
-You can bet an amp that does 700W into 4 ohms is better than another doing 100W into 4 ohms even when using a touch load such as 2 ohms, which is also not very representative of the vast majority of speakers anyway.
+You can bet an amp that does 700W into 4 ohms is better than another doing 100W into 4 ohms even when using a tough load such as 2 ohms, which is also not very representative of the vast majority of speakers anyway.

 Now if you think that low noise floor, low distortion and tons of headroom for peaks and capacity for tough loads covered by those 2 measurements is not enough o characterize an amp, well, bring forth counter examples.
 I am more than willing to be proven wrong, we all learn something every day, right?
 But I don't think I am.
 And I have patiently searched, read and listed all 600+ entries of that spreadsheet above. :)